 User Experience designers

 Compared to similar-size metros, businesses in the Dallas region are hiring more UI/UX designers, and are paying them more.

 Omnivorous consumers of UX

-Designers in the region are employed in the commercial aviation sector, the retail industry, financial services companies, logistics/transportation companies, and others.
+Designers in DFW are employed in the commercial aviation sector, the retail industry, financial services companies, logistics/transportation companies, and more.

 Group (design) thinking

-More than a dozen associations, events, and programs have sprung up in the region, helping designers brainstorm, commiserate, learn, and hone their skills.
+More than a dozen associations, events, and programs have sprung up in DFW, helping designers brainstorm, commiserate, learn, and hone their skills.

 Some work for banks; others work for airlines; others, for defense contractors; still others work for watchmakers or the countless other companies that call the Dallas Region home.
 Others are just looking for a good problem to solve, or a boring routine they can turn into a game.